 Commitment To Compassionate Care

 Pastoral care is of prime importance at Calvary Hospital and represents our commitment to compassionate care for the “whole” person.
-The Hospital has a staff of 24 chaplains, who represent the three major faith traditions.
-Our Home Hospice has seven chaplains.
+The Hospital has a staff of 30 chaplains, who represent the three major faith traditions and many others, to care for our inpatients and home hospice patients.
 Calvary Hospital has affiliations with chaplains of all faiths, such as Buddhism, and Islam, who can be called upon as necessary to minister to our patients.
 We also have several Spanish-speaking chaplains on staff.
 Many of our chaplains are Board-certified and have participated in Clinical Pastoral Education.

 For more information, please call (718) 518-2173.